Learning About ARBs

 • High potassium levels.

-You may have other side effects or reactions not listed here.
-Check the information that comes with your medicine.
+You may have other side effects not listed here.
+Check the information that comes with your medicine or ask your doctor or pharmacist about the side effects of these medicines.

 What to know about taking this medicine

-• ARBs may be used if you had a cough when you tried to take an ACE inhibitor.
+• ARBs may be used if you had a chronic, dry, hacking cough when you tried to take an ACE inhibitor.
 ARBs are less likely to cause a cough.

-• You should not take ARBs if you are pregnant or planning to become pregnant.
+• Do not take this medicine if you are pregnant, breastfeeding, or planning to become pregnant.

 Current as of: July 31, 2024